Symbolk/SmartCommit/README.md

 1. Open the terminal (CMD or Git-bash), `cd` to the git repo directory;
 2. Type the command `git sc` then you are ready to go!
 > In case of error: `git: 'sc' is not a git command.
 See 'git --help'.`
-> This is because the `PATH` environment variable is not reloaded, please restar the terminal after 3 mins or so.
+> This is because the `PATH` environment variable is not reloaded, please restart the terminal after 3 mins or so.

 ## Screenshots